Clairexinwang/PNG-polio-modelling/README.md

 The aim is to generate policy-relevant insights that balance epidemiological effectiveness with implementation feasibility for immunisation policy in under-resourced settings, supporting global health agencies working at the intersection of immunisation strategy, disease control, and health systems strengthening.
 Beyond polio, the framework offers a replicable architecture for modelling vaccination strategies against other pathogens in similarly vulnerable contexts, ensuring equity-driven public health decision-making.

+### About This Project

+This is an independent research project I undertook outside of my university coursework, motivated by my interest in applying epidemiological modelling to real-world challenges in global health and health system improvement.
+I developed the research question, designed the modelling framework, and identified the key areas that required investigation.
+While I invited a few peers to support background research on specific topics I outlined, such as mucosal immunity and OPV/IPV use in low-coverage settings, the direction, structure, and development of the model were entirely led and managed by me.

 ---

 ## Background and Rationale